 Priority pass offers access to more than 1300 lounges globally (600+ cities and 148 countries).
 In general, Priority Pass lounges abroad are nicer than the ones in the US.

-Many ways to get Priority Pass
+Many ways to get a Priority Pass

 - Travel credit cards are not the only way to access Priority Pass lounges.
 Memberships can be bought at the Priority Pass website.
 There are three levels of access – Standard ($69), Standard Plus ($239), and Prestige ($386).
 Unlike most travel credit cards where guest access is free, these memberships charge $32 for each guest.
-Note that travel credit cards offer Priority Pass Select, a membership which is not sold directly to consumers.
+Note that travel credit cards offer Priority Pass Select, a membership that is not sold directly to consumers.

 - Some airline tickets provide lounge access